mtlynch/mtlynch.io/content/retrospectives/2022/11/index.md

 ## Highlights

-- TinyPilot had a new all-time best in sales, reaching $92k in revenue for October.
+- TinyPilot had a new record month in sales, reaching $92k in revenue for October.
 - I think I've found a third-party logistics vendor that's a good match for TinyPilot.
 - I'm scrambling to produce more cases before they become a sales bottleneck.